-If bereavement leave is required other than as granted in Sections 21.01 through 21.03, up to five (5) additional days may be charged to leave without pay or accrued personal leave or vacation leave.
+If bereavement leave is required other than as granted in Sections 21.01 through 21.03, up to five (5) additional days may be charged to leave without pay.
 Approval of additional leave under this Article shall not be withheld.
+Paid bereavement leave shall run concurrently with leave under the Illinois Family Bereavement Leave Act.